serhatmazlum/MultiSocketServer/README.md

 This program working as a server program, our devices connected to this program 200 IOT devices connected to the server its mean 200 opened 200 socket.
 Its sending and receiving messages concurrently, message is a command for the devices.
+Devices connecting to the server.
+Server sends Automaticly "PO"(read parametry) code to the devices.
+After that devices sends information to the server after  PO code